Old Southwest

 March 6 - The day starts with a visit to Elvis Presley’s birthplace and museum.
 See where the king started off before transforming rock and roll.
 Then riders will trade in their imaginative guitar strings for wheels as they rejoin the Natchez Trace.
 Rolling past multiple mound sites signifying native villages dating back to the BC era.
 Before long riders will leave Mississippi behind and welcome in Alabama sunshine.
 The day wraps up crossing the Tennessee River and rolling along the Tennessee River delta.

 March 7 - The day rolls out heading out of the Tennessee river valley and back onto the Natchez Trace.
-Within a few miles riders will cross into Tennessee and will quickly notice a change in terrain as the terrain.
+Within a few miles riders will cross into Tennessee and will quickly notice a change in terrain.
 The flatter farmland gives way to wooded lined roads with ever growing rollers.
 The final miles of the day pass through Laurel Hill Wildlife Management Area before kicking back fireside for a fireside meal.

 March 8 - The final day starts out with a fireside breakfast and an easy spin to Merriweather Lewis’ tomb.
 Then it is all eyes on mile marker 440, the end of the trace.
 The ride rolls on in more ways than one.
 The hills will grow into small climbs as the riders near Nashville crossing over the Tennessee Valley Divide.
 Then the final miles are spent descending down toward Nashville where the ride concludes just past the Trace terminus.
 Here riders can catch a shower and get cleaned up before heading to the airport or home in their vehicles.